 - Monitor for pests and diseases.
 Check with your local Cooperative Extension Service for pest controls recommended for your area.

 - Plants can self-sow, so allow some to set seeds.

 - Remove plants after they are killed by heavy frost in fall to avoid disease issues the following year.

-- Cleome is easy to grow and needs little care.
+- Cleome annual flowers are easy to grow and need little care.